 An excellent book.
-I read it when it recently came out in 2018, and I will read it again this year.
+I read it when it recently came out in 2018, and I will read it again.
 Dr. Hossenfelder discusses the facets of, what I think is fair to say, a crisis in physics.
 Her main thesis is that the field is too absorbed in theories and mathematics that appeal to the subjective values of beauty and naturalness.
 There are a number of interviews with top people in the field discussing these meta issues.
 My only challenge is towards the end in looking for solutions.
 I felt Dr. Hossenfelder’s solutions were too inwardly focused and constrained and unimaginative.
 I think far bolder action is required.
 Did you know that the field of physics has no overarching body setting goals and suggesting agendas?
 I would like to see groups focused on looking at more creative and revisionist approaches.
 Throw out Michelson-Morley and Copenhagen Interpretation from Solvay 1927 as a starter.
 Provide environments where scientists can brainstorm in psychological safety.
 You never know what might be ideated in a free thinking environment.
 In any case, Sabine’s book is a must read/listen.

 I think I have listened to this at least three times on Audible.
 Some sections ten times.
 It seems to me as if Dr. Krauss has a good sense direction towards the grand solution.
 I particularly enjoyed his discussion of Bose-Einstein condensates.
 He also has a great reading voice on the Audible version.